VidunderGunder/storyless/apps/feasy/README.md

 With Feasy, feature toggles are heckin' easy.

-## 🔑 Key Features

-- **Gradual Rollout Control**: Fine-tune feature releases with controlled rollout percentages.
-- **Environment Segmentation**: Apply feature toggles to different environments (development, staging, production).
-- **Immediate Rollback**: Quickly revert features in case of issues.
-- **Simple Integration**: Easily integrate with your existing development workflows.

 ## 🚀 Getting Started

-To get started with Feasy, follow these steps:

-1. Wait for it to be released
-2. That's it for now
+Make sure you're signed in, then navigate to the [Feasy Dashboard](https://feasy.vercel.app/dashboard).

+Here you create your new feature toggle.

 ## Contributing

 We welcome contributions to Feasy!
-Create an issue or create a pull request to get our attention.
-For more information, don't see our non-existent [contributing guidelines](#).
+Just create an issue or create a pull request and we'll have a look.